COVID Information and Resources - Updated 1.19.2021

 BRENT PRESLEY, BS, MBA

-Brent earned his MBA from UW–Oshkosh and is working on his master’s in software engineering from North Dakota State University.
+Brent holds an MBA from UW–Oshkosh and a master of software engineering from North Dakota State University.
 He has held numerous management and developer roles in the insurance, banking, software, and service industries.
 Brent is also a member of the Central Wisconsin Developers Group and the Big Data Advanced Analytics, Machine Learning Group.

 “I love to teach because I love to watch people when they finally understand something they have worked very hard to learn.”